norswap/autumn/doc/autumn/guide/own-parsers.md

 Parsers that aren't combinators should not be marked `inline`.
 The JVM is smart enough to inline them if required, as long as there are no megamorphic call sites in the way.

+**Reminder**

+I picked an extremely simple example for this section, but remember that in general you need to [revert all side-effects][transact] when a parser fails, including the side-effects incurred by successful sub-parsers.
+In general, the simplest way to achieve this is to use [`transact`].

+[`transact`]: ../API/misc.md#transact